zorko-io/zorko-platform/CONTRIBUTING.md

  - if you have formatting issue, just run `yarn format`
  - if you have eslint issues, then go back to package with issues and run `yarn lint --fix`, fix any other issues manually

-When you done with a task and ready for review, just push your branch and create PR over `dev` branch
+When you have done with a task and ready for review, just push your branch and create PR over `dev` branch

 In case you are not done and still want to share your work to get early feedback, then push your branch and create PR with `WIP` prefix, for example `WIP:Nesterone/gh-18`.
 Remove `WIP` when you are ready for final review